LiliaFramework/Lilia/documentation/docs/meta/player.md

 **Purpose**

-Sets a network variable for the player that synchronizes to the client
+Sets a network variable for the player that synchronizes to all clients

 **When Called**

-When updating player state, implementing networked properties, or client-server communication
+When updating player state, implementing networked properties, or when other players need to see the change (like handcuff status)

 **Parameters**